 Bridgestone Americas strives to be a good steward of the earth and its resources.
 Bridgestone has a long-standing commitment to sustainability that is reflected in our company’s E8 Commitment, specifically the Ecology component: “Bridgestone is committed to advancing sustainable tire technologies and solutions that preserve the environment for future generations.”

-Founded on the vision of achieving a waste-free tire industry, our Tires4ward program is a key element of Bridgestone’s E8 Commitment.
-The Tires4ward program exemplifies our aspiration to take a leadership role in creating a market for recycling materials.
-The program works toward our long-term vision that 100% of scrap tires enter sustainable end-use markets after they are removed from vehicles.
-The three main pillars of the program are:
+Our efforts work toward our long-term vision that 100% of scrap tires enter sustainable end-use markets after they are removed from vehicles.
+The three main pillars are:

 1) Provide end-of-life tires for beneficial next use

 3) Expand the market for recycled materials